eformat/ragit-dev/docs/3-simple-rag/3-simple-rag-ramalama.md

     Create a Containerfile that builds in our model and rag vectordb into one image.
 The `rag_framework` script is from the RamaLamma project.

+    The [source files are in the folder here](https://github.com/eformat/ragit-dev/tree/main/docs/3-simple-rag/ramalama-rag) if you wish to run this yourself.
+The example container images are public if you have not created them locally yourself.

     ```bash
     cat <<'EOF' >> Containerfile
     FROM quay.io/eformat/llama-3.2-3b-instruct-q8_0-gguf:latest as model